Recent years have seen enormous advances in scientific and theoretical understanding of the brain.

 Some of the many fascinating and important questions for the law that are being raised by developments in the brain sciences include:

-The Open University Law School is the leading UK centre for the study of the legal implications of advances in the brain sciences.
+The Open University Law School is a leading UK centre for the study of the legal implications of advances in the brain sciences.
 Members of the Law School have been active in discussing the types of issues raised above with academics, practitioners, and judges in academic and practical contexts.

 Lisa Claydon was a member of the Royal Society working group examining the legal applications of neuroscience.
 She was also a member of the International Neuroethics Society’s Programme Committee.

-Paul Catley and Lisa jointly founded the European Association for Neuroscience and Law and have taught annually on its International Postgraduate School.
+Paul Catley and Lisa jointly founded the European Association for Neuroscience and Law and taught annually on its International Postgraduate School.
 Lisa and Paul have undertaken comparative studies into the use of neuroscience in criminal courts with colleagues from Canada, the Netherlands, Singapore, and the USA.

 Lisa is particularly interested in how brain sciences can impact on legal understanding of agency and responsibility and, together with Patrick Haggard of UCL's Institute for Cognitive Neuroscience, was awarded a £200,000 Arts and Humanities Research Council grant to study this topic.